kushalpagolu/Emotiv_Epoc_X_Tello_Control/README.md

     - Gamma (30-50Hz): Cross-modal processing

 **Notch Filter (50/60Hz):**
+A Notch filter specifically targets power line noise (50Hz or 60Hz depending on where you live).

 - Attenuates power line interference by -40dB
 - Prevents spectral leakage in FFT analysis